-I remain satisfied that a balanced revenue budget has been set, but that it is reliant on a concerted commitment from the force to deliver the planned cost reductions.
+I remain satisfied that a balanced revenue budget is set, but that it is reliant on a concerted commitment from the force to deliver the planned cost reductions agreed with the PCC.
 I consider that the force has a positive record on delivering savings plans over the past few years.